lithops-cloud/applications/airbnb/README.md

 - **create_map:** This method functions as the reduce function in this scenario.
 It reduces all the intermediate data grouped by sentiments and draws a map displaying the results in different colors accordingly.

-## Lithops configuration
+## Configuration

+### IBM Cloud

+This is the original code of the experiments presented in [Serverless Data Analytics in the IBM Cloud](https://dl.acm.org/doi/abs/10.1145/3284028.3284029).
 You need to configure lithops with your own IBM account keys.
 You can also see more options about the configuration [here](https://github.com/lithops-cloud/lithops/tree/master/config).
 ```python
 config = {'lithops': {'backend': 'ibm_cf', 'storage': 'ibm_cos'},
           'ibm': {'iam_api_key': '<IAM_API_KEY>'},# If your namespace is IAM based (To reach cloud functions API without cf api key)